airbytehq/airbyte/docs/understanding-airbyte/typing-deduping.md

 # Typing and Deduping

 This page refers to new functionality currently available in **early access**.
-Typing and deduping will become the new default method of transforming datasets after they've been replicated to your destination.
+Typing and deduping will become the new default method of transforming datasets within data warehouse and database destinations after they've been replicated.
 This functionality is going live with [Destinations V2](https://github.com/airbytehq/airbyte/issues/26028), which is now in early access for BigQuery.

 You will eventually be required to upgrade your connections to use the new destination versions.
 We are building tools for you to copy your connector’s configuration to a new version to make testing new destinations easier.
 These will be available in the next few weeks.